Sienci-Labs/Resources/vortex/vx-handbook/vx-workholding_vortex_chuck.md

 ## Faceplate

 Not every piece of wood will be perfectly square or perfectly round, but that shouldn't stop us from using these pieces in a potential rotary project.
-With the included workholding faceplate, you’ll be able to screw on a mounting point to the end of your stock material, allowing you to mount almost any type of geometry for carving.
+With the included workholding faceplate, you'll be able to screw on a mounting point to the end of your stock material, allowing you to mount almost any type of geometry for carving.

 Just like screws going through your stock material with a regular XYZ carving, using the workholding faceplate option is slightly destructive.
 It involves leaving screws in the bottom of your material, but allows you much more flexibility.